nealalan/devops-tools-notes/README.md

 end
 ```

-- relaunch
+5. relaunch what is up (only the web so far)
 ```bash
 $ vagrant reload --provision
 ```

-- Add Puppet provider to the Vagrantfile
+6. Add Puppet provider to the Vagrantfile
 ```bash
 Vagrant.configure("2") do |config|
   config.vm.define "web" do |web|